JuliaPOMDP/SARSOP.jl/README.md

-n_actions(pomdp::POMDP) # returns the size of the action space n_observations(pomdp::POMDP) # returns the size of the observation space states(pomdp::POMDP) # returns the problem state space domain(state_space::AbstractSpace) # returns an iterator over the state space actions(pomdp::POMDP) # returns the problem action space domain(action_space::AbstractSpace) # returns an iterator over the action space observations(pomdp::POMDP) # returns the problem observation space domain(observation_space::AbstractSpace) # returns an iterator over the observation space transition(pomdp::POMDP, s::State, a::Action, d::AbstractDistribution) # distribution of states from the (s,a) pair
+n_actions(pomdp::POMDP) # returns the size of the action space n_observations(pomdp::POMDP) # returns the size of the observation space states(pomdp::POMDP) # returns the problem state space iterator(state_space::AbstractSpace) # returns an iterator over the state space actions(pomdp::POMDP) # returns the problem action space iterator(action_space::AbstractSpace) # returns an iterator over the action space observations(pomdp::POMDP) # returns the problem observation space domain(observation_space::AbstractSpace) # returns an iterator over the observation space transition(pomdp::POMDP, s::State, a::Action, d::AbstractDistribution) # distribution of states from the (s,a) pair